vippsas/vipps-woocommerce/readme.txt

 * Added a failsafe to retrieve the order id on return to the shop even when session has been destroyed or is in another browser
 * Added filter 'woo_vipps_special_page_template' for choosing template of special pages
 * Added no-cache headers to return-from-vipps page
+* Added text about shipping and express checkout

 = 2018.11.19 version 1.1.4
 * New filter  'woo_vipps_transaction_text' to customize the text sent to Vipps